stuartcusackie/statamic-seo/README.md

 ## IMPORTANT: Custom Routes

-When using custom routes you will need to initiate your entry using the facade.
+When using custom routes you will need to initiate the cascade manually using the provided Facade.

 ```
 use stuartcusackie\StatamicSEO\Facades\SEO;